List of Codemasters video games

 Codemasters is a British video game developer and formerly publisher founded by David Darling and his brother Richard in 1986 and became a subsidiary of Electronic Arts in 2021.
 The headquarter of the studio is set in Southam, Warwickshire, while the company's 3 subsidiaries are set in Birmingham and Kuala Lumpur, Malaysia.
 The company was known for developing and publishing racing titles such as Colin McRae Rally, Micro Machines and TOCA.
-The company also released several other games in other genres, such as the action-adventure series Overlord, the tactical shooter series Operation Flashpoint and the Brian Lara Cricket series.
+The company also released several other games in other genres, such as the action role-playing series Overlord, the tactical shooter series Operation Flashpoint and the Brian Lara Cricket series.
 In 2008, the company acquired the rights to develop and publish licensed Formula 1 video games.
 In the same year, the company acquired Sega Racing Studio from Sega and Codemasters Birmingham from Swordfish Studios.